-The Rising Star Award recognizes the meaningful contributions to the mission and membership of the Association and to the field at large through excellent teaching, research, and/or practical applications (i.e., consulting, training, etc.).
+The Rising Star Award recognizes the meaningful contributions to the mission and membership of the Association and to the field at large through excellent teaching, research, and/or practical applications (e.g., consulting, training).
 This award is intended for members who have been active in the Association for no more than 10 years and who are currently in good standing.